Boston Cream Pie Cookie Cups

 What’s the difference between Boston cream and Bavarian cream?

-When it comes to cream pies, most people either want a Boston Creme Pie or a Bavarian Cream Pie.
-There is actually quite a flavor difference between the two.
-Bavarian filling is more fluffy and has more of a whipped texture while Boston cream filling is typically compared to more pudding-like.
+Regarding cream pies, most people either want a Boston Creme Pie or a Bavarian Cream Pie.
+There is quite a flavor difference between the two.
+Bavarian filling is more fluffy and has more of a whipped texture, while Boston cream filling is typically compared to more pudding-like.

 Is Bavarian cream and custard the same?